exercism/go/exercises/practice/hamming/.docs/instructions.md

 # Implementation notes

-The Hamming distance is only defined for sequences of equal length, so an attempt to calculate it between sequences of different lengths should not work.
-The general handling of this situation (e.g., raising an exception vs returning a special value) may differ between languages.
+The Hamming distance is only defined for sequences of equal length, so an attempt to calculate it between sequences of different lengths should return an `error`.